vravikiran/user-profile-pii/README.md

 - Saves User profile images, KYC documents in Amazon S3 bucket
 - Authenticates and authorises users using otp sent to mobile number or email
 - The generated OTP are stored in redis cache to authenticate and authorize the users
-- Implementation of email service is done using SMTP server hosted in AWS
+- Implementation of email service is done using SMTP server hosted in AWS and Spring email
 - Implementation of sending otp to mobile number is done using Twilio API

 ### Technologies